Pari1710/wallet-risk-scoring/report/README.md

 ## ✅ Summary
 This project estimates wallet risk scores using Compound protocol on-chain transaction behavior, providing a basis for risk-aware lending, credit evaluation, or wallet filtering.

+## 🔮 Future Enhancements

+Here are some potential improvements and extensions to the current project:

+- **Real-Time Data Integration**
+  Integrate live data fetching from Compound V2/V3 using Web3, Alchemy, or Moralis for real-time risk scoring.

+- **Support for Other Lending Protocols**
+  Extend the framework to support Aave, MakerDAO, and Venus to provide a more comprehensive DeFi risk profile.

+- **Machine Learning Model for Scoring**
+  Train a supervised or unsupervised ML model using wallet behavior history and known risk labels (if available).

+- **Dashboard / Visualization**
+  Build an interactive dashboard using Streamlit or Dash to visualize wallet scores, trends, and risks.